-Targets set for new and updated measures for fiscal years 2024 and 2025 should be "SMART" goals: Specific, Measurable, Attainable, Relevant, and Time-bound.
-OMB is prepared to work with agencies to review and refine their measures for FY 2025 budget development.
-If you have any questions and/or wish to receive assistance with performance measure development, please contact your budget analyst and OMB's Chief of Performance Management, Kevin Simpson (Kevin.N.Simpson@omb.ri.gov).
+OMB is prepared to work with agencies to review and refine their measures for FY 2026 budget development.
+If you have any questions and/or wish to receive assistance with performance measure development, please contact your budget analyst and Kevin Simpson (Kevin.N.Simpson@omb.ri.gov).